pvcraven/opensource_article/opensource_article.md

 [Python](https://opensource.com/resources/python) is a outstanding language for people learning.
 It is perfect for anyone wanting to "get stuff done" and not spend heaps of time on boilerplate code.
 [Arcade](http://arcade.academy) is a Python library for creating 2D video games.
 It is painless to get get started using, and very capable as you gain experience.
+This article will show you how to use Python and Arcade to program video games.

 I started development on Arcade after teaching students using the [PyGame](https://www.pygame.org) library for almost 10 years in person and